outrunnl/dbcollect/README.md

 Q: Why is dbcollect written in Python 2?
 This is no longer supported!

-A: Python 3 is not available by default on Linux (RHEL/OEL/CentOS).
+A: Python 3 is not available by default on many older systems, i.e. Linux (RHEL/OEL/CentOS), Solaris.
 On EL6 I even had to backport support for Python 2.6.
 I plan to make it work with both python 2 and 3 in the future.

 Q: Does dbcollect gather confidential data?